 Breast Symptomatic Service

-We endeavour to offer a one-stop service whenever possible.
-This is based in the Broadland Suite.
-If the surgeon who has referred you feels that imaging is appropriate they will refer you to see us, usually, on the same day in the next door department.
+We offer an imaging service for patients referred by their GPs; this is based in the Broadland Suite.
+If the surgeon feels that imaging is needed, they will refer you to see us, if possible on the same day.

 This visit may only consist of a mammogram but some women benefit from seeing the Consultant Radiologist or Advanced Practitioner for an ultrasound examination and, if required, a biopsy of the breast.